 History of the North American Datums

 In New England, the Harvard Observatory in Cambridge, Massachusetts was designated by the CGS as the "cardinal point of longitude" in 1845 and its position was determined by exchange of chronometers with Greenwich and by astronomic observation.
-In 1866 and 1867 the longitude of Calais, Maine and Harvard Observatory were determined telegraphically by exchange of signals with Europe over the first transatlantic telegraph cable.
-In 1872, the difference in longitude between Harvard Observatory and San Francisco was determined telegraphically.
+In 1866 and 1867 the longitude of Calais, Maine and Harvard Observatory were determined telegraphically by exchange of signals with Europe over the first transatlantic telegraph cable (note 1).
+In 1869, the difference in longitude between Harvard Observatory and San Francisco was determined telegraphically (note 2).

 New England Datum (1879)